wizgrav/rayglider/RAYGL.md

 Framebuffers are paired so the last rendered frame can be accesed through the .tex property for implementing feedback effects.

-Configuration of the pass is performed with the use of unordered numbers and keywords in the directive.
+Configuration of the pass is performed using a style parser in the directive text.

-The first two numbers are used for the width and height of the viewport, the next two for the offset.
+**view** - The first two numbers are used for the width and height of the viewport, the next two for the offset.
 These are interpreted as pixels by default and if the rel keyword is used, relative to the screen size.

 The keywords supported are the following: